FStarLang/FStar/INSTALL.md

-If the OCaml package manager (OPAM) is present on your platform, you can install the latest development version of F\* (`master` branch) and required dependencies (except for Z3) using the following commands:
+If the OCaml package manager (OPAM) is present on your platform, you can install the latest development version of F\* (`master` branch) and required dependencies (except for Z3) using the following command:

         $ opam pin add fstar --dev-repo

+To install the latest released version use this instead:

         $ opam install fstar

 Note: To install OCaml and OPAM on your platform please read the